 “An organization’s ability to learn and translate that learning into action rapidly is the ultimate competitive advantage.” — Jack Welch, former General Electric CEO1

-In today’s fast paced world, growth of a company is intertwined with that of its employees.
+In today’s fast-paced world, the growth of a company is intertwined with that of its employees.
 There are two types of growth and development processes that companies practice.
 One is incidental, or situational.
 This kind of growth stems from gaining experience or expertise by doing something again and again.
 Another kind originates from curiosity, this happens out of a desire to know and learn more.
-In an organisation, both kinds could be present, or one could be more in action than the other.
+In an organization, both kinds could be present, or one could be more in action than the other.
 However, which company do you think will move faster towards success?

-To succeed, organisations must create a culture not only of learning but also one that takes care of an employee’s growth.
+To succeed, organizations must create a culture not only of learning but also one that takes care of an employee’s growth.
 If employees in a company are feeling stuck, then it is time to introspect.
-According to Randstad worldwide research, 47% employees consider leaving a company because of a limited career path.
+According to Randstad’s worldwide research, 47% of employees consider leaving a company because of a limited career path.
 This is especially true for highly educated employees.
 Offering more money in terms of higher packages may not always make the employees stay with the firm.
 According to the same research, 38% of people choose ‘career progression’ as one of the top 10 reasons while choosing a new employer2.
-Clearly, employees are looking for opportunity to learn, grow, and master their skills.
+Clearly, employees are looking for opportunities to learn, grow, and master their skills.

 Important aspects to reach competence

 To grow, companies need to constantly evolve.
 There are examples of various businesses not surviving because they could not evolve or embrace changes that became necessary.
 Therefore, employees consciously look for organizations that have a growth path.
 Moreover, employees wish to learn and grow their skill sets themselves and a culture of learning would thus become ideal.
 Organizations can create the same by focusing on the nuances of what a culture of growth and development entails.
 Holistic growth and development for any individual stems from creating opportunities in three directions, as defined below.